distributedlife/game-design/elements/defence.md

 - [Gears of War 2](/games/gears-of-war-2)

 ### All attacks should be made from defence
+Derp
 ###### Examples
+- Derp

 ### No attacks are possible; only defence exists
 The players only hope is to neutralise attacks or to have sufficient cover to resist the attacks.

 ###### Examples
 - [Missile Command](/games/missile-command) - the player can only shoot down incoming missiles.
 The player has no ability to launch an attack of their own.
+- [Pid](/games/pid) - The floating blue balls can't be defeated.
+The player has to use the environment to provide cover.